ergoplatform/ergodocs/docs/node/install/node-android.md

 nano ergo.conf
 ```

-Copy the following text into nano and do CTRL + O, then ENTER o save and CTRL + X to quit.
+Copy the following text into nano and do CTRL + O, then ENTER to save and CTRL + X to quit.

 ```
 ergo {